-A Total Pleasure to Interview Steven Ogg (The Walking Dead, Westworld, GTA V), All Round Nice Guy.
+A total pleasure to interview actor Steven Ogg (The Walking Dead, Westworld, GTA V) an actor in demand.

 Steven Ogg is an actor in demand.
 He recently appeared in the final episode of season six on The Walking Dead and is currently filming season seven.
 He also has a role in the much anticipated HBO’s Westworld due for release later in the year.
 I am very fortunate to have been able to discuss with Steven, not only his music tastes but also his acting career and, of course, his involvement in GTA V.

 PC: You were born and raised in Calgary, how was life for a kid growing up in 70’s Canada?

 Steven: I find it interesting as we get older and look back at our childhood how our perspectives seem to shift.
 Something we thought or felt looks so different through that prism of age – not always distorting in a bad way, but that “growing up” certainly looks different from grown up eyes.
 Sometimes it could just be the romanticized version of it.
 I certainly had a great childhood though; family around me, house over my head, backyards and fences to run over and through, Stampede Wrestling to watch after bowling on Saturdays, Hockey Night in Canada and back alleys to pee in as I walked home from school.
 It really was a normal suburban-like childhood that was replete with Dad at work and Mom preparing the meals.
 Now that I’m a father, I’m certainly curious to see how my son will view his childhood.

 PC: Your first tentative steps into acting began as a youngster, (maybe they were not tentative maybe you were as “Bold as Brass”) at what age did you realize that this was the path you wanted to skip down?